-- 1. This Act may be cited as the Canal Tolls and Charges (Grand Short title Junction Canal) Order Confirmation Act, 1893. - 2.
-The Order, as set out in the schedule to this Act annexed, shall be and the same is hereby confirmed, and all the provisions schedule. of the said Order in manner and form as they are set out in the said schedule shall, from and after the passing of this Act, have full validity and effect.
+- 1. This Act may be cited as the Canal Tolls and Charges, No. 4 Short title.
+(Birmingham Canal), Order Confirmation Act, 1894. - 2.
+The Order, as set out in the schedule to this Act annexed, Confirmation shall be and the same is hereby confirmed, and all the provisions of Order in schedule. of the said Order in manner and form as they are set out in the said schedule shall, from and after the passing of this Act, have full validity and effect.